github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 Query metadata
 ==============

-Query metadata is used to identify your custom queries when they are added to the Semmle repository or used in your analysis.
+Query metadata is used to identify your custom queries when they are added to the GitHub repository or used in your analysis.
 Metadata provides information about the query's purpose, and also specifies how to interpret and display the query results.
 For a full list of metadata properties, see the :doc:`query metadata reference <query-metadata>`.
 The exact metadata requirement depends on how you are going to run your query:

-- If you are contributing a query to the Semmle open source repository for inclusion in the standard queries, please read the `query metadata style guide <https://github.com/Semmle/ql/blob/master/docs/query-metadata-style-guide.md#metadata-area>`__.
+- If you are contributing a query to the GitHub repository, please read the `query metadata style guide <https://github.com/Semmle/ql/blob/master/docs/query-metadata-style-guide.md#metadata-area>`__.
 - If you are adding a custom query to a query pack for analysis using LGTM , see `Writing custom queries to include in LGTM analysis <https://lgtm.com/help/lgtm/writing-custom-queries>`__.
 - If you are analyzing a project using the `QL command-line tools <https://help.semmle.com/wiki/display/SD/QL+command-line+tools>`__, see `Preparing custom queries <https://help.semmle.com/wiki/display/SD/Preparing+custom+queries>`__.
 - If you are running a query in the query console on LGTM or in the Quick query window in QL for Eclipse, metadata is not mandatory.
 However, if you want your results to be displayed as either an 'alert' or a 'path', you must specify the correct `@kind` property, as explained below.
 See `Using the query console <https://lgtm.com/help/lgtm/using-query-console>`__ and `Running a quick query <https://help.semmle.com/ql-for-eclipse/Content/WebHelp/run-quick-query.html>`__ for further information.